crashfort/SourceDemoRender/ReadMe.md

 **You need to launch with -insecure for Source to be able to load plugins.**

-To build this yourself you need to change the property sheet value named $(SDR_2013SDK_ROOT) to where Source SDK 2013 is located.

 ### Variables

 - **sdr_outputdir** - Path where to save the finished frames.
 UTF8 names are not supported in Source.